-Sometimes, people in my women’s heart health presentation audiences ask me if I’ve ever gone back to confront the physician who had misdiagnosed me with indigestion and sent me home from the E.R. – despite my textbook heart attack symptoms of chest pain, nausea, sweating and pain radiating down my left arm.
+Sometimes, people in my Heart Smart Women presentation audiences ask me if I’ve ever gone back to confront the Emergency physician who had misdiagnosed me in mid-heart attack with acid reflux and sent me home from the E.R. – despite my textbook symptoms of central chest pain, nausea, sweating and pain radiating down my left arm.
 No, my heart sisters, I never did.
 But what did happen was, I think, even more satisfyingly juicy.

-Months after surviving that heart attack, and freshly fortified with Mayo Clinic cred after ‘graduating’ from their annual WomenHeart Science & Leadership training, I received an invitation to share what I’d just learned at Mayo to local docs and nurses working in Emergency Medicine.
-I was offered one whole hour on the agenda of their annual Staff Education Day to talk about my own fateful misdiagnosis – and how that scenario might be avoided for future female heart patients like me who present with clear cardiac symptoms but “normal” diagnostic tests.
-And as a patient advocate recently told physicians at a national symposium on integrated health care:
+Months after surviving that heart attack, and freshly fortified with Mayo Clinic cred after graduating from their annual WomenHeart Science & Leadership training for women with heart disease, I received an invitation to share what I’d just learned at Mayo to local Emergency Medicine staff.
+I was offered one hour on the agenda of their annual Staff Education Day to talk about my own fateful misdiagnosis – and how, according to the Mayo Women’s Heart Clinic, that scenario might be avoided for future female heart patients like me: women who present with textbook cardiac symptoms but “normal” diagnostic tests.

 “The only way to heal a bad experience is to make it better for the next person.”

-Dr. Brian Goldman is an E.R. doctor and CBC radio broadcaster in Toronto who once observed to his White Coat, Black Art audience that the worst possible words E.R. docs could ever hear is:
+Dr. Brian Goldman is an Emergency physician and CBC radio broadcaster in Toronto who once observed to his White Coat, Black Art audience that the worst possible words Emergency docs could ever hear is:

 “Remember that patient you sent home on Tuesday?”